rsalmond/istio-mtls-client-cert-theft/README.md

 ### Test Setup

 The setup contains two namespaces.
 In the secure namespace is a deployment and service called "victim", and a deployment called "legitclient".
-An Istio `PeerAuthentication` resource requires all traffic in this namespace to be mTLS encrypted (cleartext traffic will be rejected) and an Istio `AuthorizationPolicy` requires all traffic destined for the "victim" workloads to be identified by the SPIFFE identity `spiffee://cluster.local/ns/secure/sa/legitclient`, which can be read as "this request is coming from the 'secure' namespace and the requesting pod is using the 'legitclient' Kubernetes service account".
-See [secure.yaml](secure.yaml) for specifics.
+An Istio `PeerAuthentication` resource requires all traffic bound for pods in this namespace to be mTLS encrypted (cleartext traffic will be rejected by the sidecar proxies on these pods) and an Istio `AuthorizationPolicy` requires all traffic destined for the "victim" workloads to be identified by the SPIFFE identity `spiffee://cluster.local/ns/secure/sa/legitclient`, which can be read as "this request is coming from the 'secure' namespace and the requesting pod is using the 'legitclient' Kubernetes service account".
+See [secure.yaml](secure.yaml) and references below for specifics.

 ![x](foo.png)